M-S-2-7/move-boi/README.md

 # Move Boi
-A simple 2D game made by Godot Engine.
+A simple 2D game made with Godot Engine.
 It's made with Godot 3.5 to be suitable for web export.

 *Note: This is a demo project and may get updates.*